 The async attribute begins execution of a script immediately in parallel with the rest of the web page being loaded and parsed.
 This example will add an async attribute to scripts that are loaded from any external web sites, such as google.com.

 This code will also allow the programmer to define a list of exceptions.
-Any script with a filename that has a partial match in the exception list will be left unmodified (a filter hook function does not have to always modify the received data).
+Any script with a filename that has a partial match in the exception list will be left unmodified (a filter hook function does not always have to modify the received data).

 A WordPress Lazy Script Loader